Diebbo/selfie/README.md

    ```
    http://localhost:3000
    ```
-3. Start capturing and editing your selfies!
+3. Contribute to the project.

-> **Note:** 3000 is default client and 3001 is default server port, you can change them in the .env file
+> **Note:** 3000 is default client and 3001 is default server port, you can change them in the .env file.
+You will also need to add others environment variables in the .env file.

 ## Contributing
 We welcome contributions from the community!
 To contribute, please follow these steps: